 Click here to enroll in Missouri Tobacco Quit Services today.

-Studies show that people who receive coaching through the Quite Services more than double their chances of quitting, and combining counseling and quit-smoking medications triples success rates.
+Studies show that people who receive coaching through Quit Services more than double their chances of quitting and are more likely to stay quit.
+Combining counseling and quit-smoking medications, such as patches, triples success rates.

 The American Heart Association also suggests these tips for success: